alinex/node-builder/README.md

 1. show the big actions going on
 2. detailed actions with commandline calls
 3. also show command output and more details
+4. always show summary at the end, also if already displayed

 `-C` or `--no-colors` can be used to disable the colored output.